newyork-anthonyng/articles/random/005_bracket_dot_notation/README.md

 dog["name + breed"]; // "Clifford, big red dog"
 ```

-Then I found the attack vector of this security vulnerability.
-It was in the server-side code.
+Then I learned the attack vector of this security vulnerability was in the server.

 ## Server-side vulnerability
-Imagine we have a server rendered app like the below:
+Imagine we have the below server.

 ```js
 const express = require("express");